Returning to Rutgers

 Readmission Procedure (through School/Program)

-Step 1: Submit Documents to the Center for Global Services +
+Step 1: Submit Request to Rutgers Global–International Student and Scholar Services +

 - Confirmation that you have been readmitted by your school or program (i.e. reenrollment letter, approved application for readmission, etc.)